-The Olympic National Park is a magical wonderland nestled within the Olympic Peninsula cradled by the Puget Sound and the Pacific Ocean.
-And planning the perfect Olympic National Park itinerary is a priority for many who visit Washington state.
+Olympic NP is a magical wonderland nestled within the Olympic Peninsula cradled by the Puget Sound and the Pacific Ocean.
+And planning the perfect 2 to 3 days in Olympic National Park itinerary is a priority for many who visit Washington state.

 Within its borders, you’ll find some of the most well-preserved undeveloped swaths of forest and coastal land in the United States, as well as miles upon miles of magnificent natural riches, from snowy-peaked mountains to old-growth rainforests and idyllic wildflower valleys to dramatic coastlines.

-There’s so much to see within this wild expanse that it could be challenging to come up with an Olympic National Park itinerary if it’s your first time visiting.
+There’s so much to see within this wild expanse that it could be challenging to come up with a route if it’s your first time visiting.
 But we’ve got you covered.
-Here is your guide to spending 2 days in Olympic National and up to 3 days in Olympic National Park.
+Here is your guide to planning a trip to Olympic NP!

 How Many Days in Olympic National Park?